aznxluvlyguy4u/wiki1/Product images.md

 ### Mandatory image sizes

-- Make sure you have prepare the _FULL SIZE_ image and the _THUMBNAIL size_ image
+- Make sure you have prepared the _FULL SIZE_ image and the _THUMBNAIL size_ image

 - Make sure the ratio of the image (width and height) are ALWAYS the same (thus for any image, for any product)